 The Anasazi VCS – a classic, durable shoe that is part of Five Ten’s famous Anasazi family and looks like something straight out of a ’90s climbing magazine.

-I’ve been testing the VCS’s for over half a year now.
-In this time, I have climbed both sport and bouldering in the gym but they have seen their fair share of rock too.
-Out of the box, these are one of the best performing Velcro shoes I have tested.
+I’ve been testing the VCSs for over half a year now.
+During this time, I have climbed both sport and bouldering in the gym but they have seen their fair share of rock too.
+Out of the box, these are one of the best-performing Velcro shoes I have tested.
 Standing on the smallest of flakes feels like a breeze thanks to the sharp edges and stiff rubber.
-Once broken, the magic of the Stealth C4 rubber really comes into its own and is one of the best smearing shoes you will find.
+Once broken, the magic of the Stealth C4 rubber really comes into its own, and is one of the best-smearing shoes you will find.

-The toe box of these VCS is all about that age-old compromise between comfort and precision.
+The toe box of the VCS is all about that age-old compromise between comfort and precision.